 |Canon 1D« »||Y||-||-||-||-||-||FW||-||-||-||Canon 1D|

 |Panasonic GH4« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Panasonic GH4|

 It is notable that the GH5s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II N does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.

 Review summary: Canon 1D Mark II N vs Panasonic GH5s

-So what conclusions can be drawn?
-Which of the two cameras – the Canon 1D Mark II N or the Panasonic GH5s – has the upper hand?
+So how do things add up?
+Is the Canon 1D Mark II N better than the Panasonic GH5s or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.